bitcointranscripts/bitcointranscripts/building-on-bitcoin/2018/bootstrapping-lightning-network.md

 ---
-title: "Bootstrapping LN: What have we learned?"
+title: 'Bootstrapping LN: What have we learned?'
 transcript_by: Bryan Bishop
-categories: ['conference']
-tags: ['lightning']
+tags:
+  - lightning
-speakers: ['Fabrice Drouin']
+speakers:
+  - Fabrice Drouin
 date: 2018-07-04
 ---

-acinq

 <https://twitter.com/kanzure/status/1014531050503065601>

 My name is Fabrice Drouin.
 I work with ACINQ.
 We are a comapny working on printing LN.
 I am going to talk about what happens, what was the process of bootstrapping and developing lightning and what happened on mainnet.